Payday Loans Definition

 Because of the remarkably high interest rates and rigid repayment terms, many states enforce caps on fees, interest rates, and loan sizes.
 You’ll find that the conditions may vary depending on where you live, so it’s wise to do your research before submitting a request.

 Georgia prohibits payday loans altogether, while other states such as New York and New Jersey limit payday loan interest rates to 25-30%.
 More than half of the United States authorizes high-cost payday lending.
-You can find out what your state’s payday lending regulations are with this Payday Loan State Consumer Information.

 A Better Financial Future